Hempel World Cup Series Genoa – Day 2

 Of the British Laser competitors, Dan Whiteley was 12th, Joseph Mullan 16th and Sam Whaley 24th in their flights.

-Denmark’s Ida Marie Baad Nielsen and Marie Thusgaard Olsen claimed the FX victory.
+Denmark’s Ida Marie Baad Nielsen and Marie Thusgaard Olsen claimed the 49erFX victory.
 They finished ahead of Italy’s Carlotta Omari and Matilda Distefano and Spain’s Tamara Echegoyen and Paul Barcelo Martin.

+Martine Grael and Kahena Kunze of Brazil who were in 2nd overall, finished fifth, so should maintain a leading group position.

+Ireland’s Olympic silver medalist Annalise Murphy, now competing in the 49erFX with Katie Tingle, finished 16th in that race, they have a 21 and 5 from their earlier two races.

 None of the FX Brits were racing.